zygotecnologia/guides/style/ruby/README.md

 ### `def self` Class Methods

-Use def `self.method` to define class methods.
+Use `self.method` to define class methods.
 This makes the code easier to refactor since the class name is not repeated.

 ```ruby
 class TestClass